Supertecnoboff/Simple-OAuth-1.0a---iOS/README.md

 Note: This is a vary basic implementation/mashup of [TDOAuth](https://github.com/tweetdeck-archive/TDOAuth) and [simple-oauth1](https://github.com/chrhansen/simple-oauth1).

-This is an example Xcode project showeing you how to login/authenticate with an OAuth 1.0a services (ie: Twitter).
+This is an example Xcode project showing you how to login/authenticate with an OAuth 1.0a services (ie: Twitter).

 **Installation**